Oregon judge halts voter-approved high-capacity magazine ban - KTVZ

 Associated Press

 PORTLAND, Ore.
-(AP) — An Oregon judge handed guns rights advocates a victory Thursday and placed a new, voter-approved ban on high-capacity magazines on hold until questions about its constitutionality can be decided.
+(AP) — An Oregon judge handed guns rights advocates a victory Thursday and placed a new, voter-approved ban on high-capacity magazines that was intended to curtail mass shootings on hold until questions about its constitutionality can be decided.

 Harney County Judge Robert Raschio released the written ruling after a lengthy court hearing earlier this week in which attorneys for gun rights groups sought a preliminary injunction to stop the narrowly passed ban on magazines of more than 10 rounds.

-The ruling followed ones Raschio made Tuesday that temporarily blocked a permit-to-purchase provision of Measure 114 and another part of the law that would prevent the sale of a gun until the results of a background check come back.
+With the injunction in place, all provisions of the law are effectively on hold a little more than a month after voters narrowly passed it in midterm elections.
+Earlier this week, Raschio extended his order blocking the law’s permit-to-purchase provision, as well as a part of Measure 114 that would prevent a gun sale until the results of a background check come back.
 Under current federal law, a gun sale can proceed by default if the background check takes longer than three business days — the so-called Charleston loophole, because it allowed the assailant to purchase the gun used in a 2015 South Carolina mass shooting.

 Measure 114 requires a permit, criminal background check, fingerprinting and hands-on training course for new firearms buyers.
 It also bans the sale, transfer or import of gun magazines over 10 rounds unless they are owned by law enforcement or a military member or were owned before the measure’s passage.
 Those who already own high-capacity magazines can only possess them in their homes or use them at a firing range, in shooting competitions or for hunting as allowed by state law after the measure takes effect.

+Raschio said in his 25-page ruling that he would wait until the state told him it had a process in place for issuing the permits before holding a hearing on a motion for a preliminary injunction on that element of the law.
+Oregon has already paused enforcement of the permit provision until Feb.
+8 as it finds enough certified firearms trainers for the hands-on classes.
+A hearing on the background check provisions is set for Dec.
+23.

-Gun sales and requests for background checks soared in the weeks since the measure was approved because of fears the new law would prevent or significantly delay the purchase of new firearms under the permitting system.
+Gun sales and requests for background checks have soared since the measure passed because of fears the new law would prevent or significantly delay the purchase of new firearms under the permitting system.

-Multiple gun rights groups, local sheriffs and gun store owners have sued, saying the law violates Americans’ constitutional right to bear arms.
-All of those lawsuits were filed in federal courts except for the one in Harney County.
+Gun rights groups, local sheriffs and gun store owners have filed at least four lawsuits, almost all in federal court, saying the law violates Americans’ constitutional right to bear arms.
+The Harney County lawsuit is the only one filed in state court, gun rights advocates said.

 A federal judge in Portland hearing a different challenge to the law under the U.S. Constitution on Dec.
 6 delivered an initial victory to proponents of the sweeping gun-control measure that passed in the Nov.
 8 midterms.